 Dreams have long been a subject of interest to humanity, but real scientific insights have eluded us for much of our brief history.
 Interpretations by charlatans and even greats like Sigmund Freud have often been as bizarre as the very dreams that we seek to understand.
 Fortunately, researchers have made some progress in recent years.
 Although no specific dream can be ascribed with definite meaning, we know that certain types of dreams can tell us a lot about the state of our mental health.
-Here’s everything you need to know about the link between dreams and your mental health.
+Here’s everything you need to know about the role of dreams in mental health.

 Dreaming Insights: What Your Dreams Say About Your Mental Health

-Most of us have little to no recollection of our dreams when we wake up, but when we do remember our dreams, they frequently reflect our mental state or can be indicative of underlying mental health disorders.
+Most of us have little to no recollection of our dreams when we wake up, but when we do remember our dreams, they frequently reflect our mental state or can be indicative of underlying mental illnesses.
+What do our dreams reveal about mental health?
 Research that appeared in the journal Scientific Reports , possibly has the greatest relevance to most of us as it looked specifically at dreams in the context of levels of anxiety and peace of mind.
 As you may have suspected, dreams tend to be more disturbing and stressful when you have higher levels of anxiety, while happy dreams are associated with low levels of anxiety and stress.

 Emotionally charged dreams of a negative nature and frequent nightmares tend to be more common when you suffer from depression.
 In cases of severe depression that involves suicidal ideation, death also tends to be a recurrent subject of their dreams.
-Studies show that not only are nightmares more common in patients suffering from depression, but they can also increase the risk of suicidal behavior.
-Of course, this isn’t always the case, as some people with depression experience dreams that are more neutral because of what researchers describe as “affective flattening” – this is a state in which one experiences a reduced range of emotional expression.
+What your dreams could indicate about your mental health?
+Studies show that not only are bad dreams more common in patients suffering from depression, but they can also increase the risk of suicidal behavior.
+Of course, this isn’t always the case, as some people with depression experience vivid dreams that are more neutral because of what researchers describe as “affective flattening” – this is a state in which one experiences a reduced range of emotional expression.

 Nightmares are obviously not exclusive to those of us who suffer from depression, but they occur with greater frequency among groups who suffer from mental health disorders.
 The types of nightmares that you experience can give us clues to the mental illness that may be fueling them.
-Nightmares in which you are surrounded by strangers, rather than people familiar to you, and are usually the victim of hostility, rather than a spectator, may be linked to schizophrenia.
+What can dreams tell us about our mental health?
+The types of dreaming in which you are surrounded by strangers, rather than people familiar to you, and are usually the victim of hostility, rather than a spectator, may be linked to schizophrenia.
 This link was highlighted in findings published in the journal Schizophrenia Research , which suggests that these dreams are influenced by neurocognitive processes observed in schizophrenia.

-Dreams can also be predictors of oncoming mood changes, as demonstrated in a study of patients suffering from bipolar disorder.
-Generally, individuals suffering from bipolar disorder are likely to experience increasingly disturbing dreams about bodily injury and death before they enter a manic state.
+Rapid eye movements are indicative of dreams that can be taken as predictors of oncoming mood changes, as demonstrated in a study of patients suffering from bipolar disorder.
+Generally, individuals suffering from mental health conditions such as bipolar disorder are likely to experience increasingly disturbing dreams about bodily injury and death before they enter a manic state.
 Researchers also observed that while these themes are common, the overall occurrence of dreams seems to decrease before a depressive episode.
 By tracking your dreams and moods in a journal, you can identify such connections and also take steps to better manage an oncoming depressive episode.

 Getting Past Disturbing Dreams

 The ability to program your subconscious to control your dreams may seem like the stuff of the science fiction realm, it isn’t as far-fetched as you might think.
-While recurring dreams that disturb sleep or affect your mood should be investigated so that any underlying illness can be treated, you can also use dream control strategies like image-rehearsal therapy and subconscious programming.
-These techniques can help to change or control the course of dreams, so that you have happier dreams, positive dream outcomes, and get better quality sleep.
+While recurring dreams that disturb sleep or affect your mood should be investigated so that any underlying illness can be treated, you can also use dream-control strategies like image-rehearsal therapy and subconscious programming.
+These techniques can help to change or control the course of dreams, help you with problems of sleep deprivation so that you have happier dreams, positive dream outcomes, and get better quality sleep.

 Almost all of dream control techniques follow similar approaches and have been found to improve sleep quality and reduce nightmares even in PTSD patients.
 To program your subconscious, you need to plan out and rehearse an alternate scenario that you’d like your dream to take, going over it repeatedly at bedtime.
 You can also listen to audio recordings in which you narrate the desired storyline to yourself.
 Just keep in mind that it can take time for such methods to yield results and they are obviously more effective when you try them out with the help of a therapist.